cellsjs/pisco-gitflow-flows/flows/validate/info.md

     }
     ```

     * `resolve-deps`: Resolve all the dependencies in compilation time defined.
 Check for the bower.json dependencies, or the maven dependecies, or the package.json dependencies.
+Provide all dependencies necessary to build the source code of the context.
-    * `build`: Execute the build process with the tool configured for the software unit.
+    * `build`: Compile, apply templating, prepare source code for be tested, packaged and deployed.

 #### Flow [check][c]